Outcomes

 Population-Level Impact from Continuous Care

 Rates shown are per 1,000 patients per day.
-“On” reflects members supported by Senscio’s program; “Off” reflects the same populations without continuous care.
+“On” reflects members actively supported through Senscio’s continuous care model; “Off” reflects comparable periods without that continuity layer.

 Illustration of outcomes improvement through continuous care